deankoch/snapKrig/cran-comments.md

-## Overview of Version 0.0.2
+## Overview of Version 0.0.3

-This update corrects some minor bugs and introduces some new syntax for `sk` calls and sk objects
+This update adds tests (using the testthat package)

+TODO: randomize the rest of the tests
+TODO: check why crs is absent by default but set to NULL by sk_rescale
+TODO: in sk_sub_idx, allow vector ij
+TODO: sk_sub - edge removal example error when removing single grid lines

 ## R CMD check results